ourworld-tsc/www_eden/content/action/index.md

 # A Token for Co-Ownership

-We are introducing a token called EDEN.
-EDEN Tokens are not crypto currencies, they are pre-purchase tokens of OurParadise and represent ownership/utilization in the ecosystem.
-You can always re-sell your EDEN tokens or use them to participate in the OurParadise World.
+We are introducing a token called EDN.
+EDN Tokens are not crypto currencies, they are pre-purchase tokens of Eden and represent ownership/utilization in the ecosystem.
+You can always re-sell your EDN tokens or use them to participate in the Eden universe.

 {% end %}